bidfx/bidfx-api-cpp/README.md

 ### Logging

-The API makes use of the logging framework spdlog for logging important activity and errors.
-As a guide we log high volume messages, such as price ticks, at `debug` level so they are easily disabled via configuration.
+The API makes use of the logging framework **spdlog** for logging important activity and errors.
+As a guide, we log high volume messages, such as price ticks, at `debug` level, so they omitted from production logs.
 Server connection attempts are logged at info level, as are subscriptions.
-Connections failures are logged at `warn` level.
+We log connections failures at `warn` level.

 We suggest setting the log level to `info` in a production system to keep the level of logging manageable.
-If you choose to enable debug logging in production then there will be a performance impact when prices update quickly.
+If you enable `debug` logging in production, then there will be a performance impact when prices update very quickly.

-Logging is configured using the LoggerFactory class.
+Use the `LoggerFactory` class to configure logging level granularity.

-Log messages are sent to sinks.
-There are several sinks available, including Stdout, DailyFile, and RotatingFile.
+There are several log message sinks available, including Stdout, DailyFile, and RotatingFile.
 Multiple sinks can be configured, with independent logging levels.
 When adding a log sink (described below), a shared pointer to the sink is returned.
 This pointer allows you to set the log level using `set_level(spdlog::level::level_enum level)`.
 The flush severity can also be configured using flush_on (spdlog::level::level_enum level).
 This setting will force the logger to flush its output when a log message of a certain level is received.
 Alternatively, the log level and flush severity can be set globally using `LoggerFactory::SetLoglevel(spdlog::level::level_enum level)` and `LoggerFactory::SetFlushSeverity(spdlog::level::level_enum level)`.
 These methods will overwrite any individual configurations.

-#### Available Sinks
+#### Available Log Sinks

 ##### DailyFileLogger